By Wendy Stoltz / Last Modified On January 15, 2023

 CAN YOU TOAST GLUTEN-FREE BREAD?

 Yes, you can.
-It is just more dense than regular bread so watch that you don't burn the edges.
+It is denser than regular bread, so watch that you don't burn the edges.

 Gluten-Free French toast